Home / Regulatory Law / Trading Standards Law

-Trading Standards Law at St Pauls Chambers – The Regulatory side.
+Trading Standards Law at St Pauls Chambers – The Regulatory Side

 The regulatory team at St Pauls is recognised for having some of the country’s leading trading standards lawyers.
 Our regulatory barristers have many years of experience in conducting trading standard cases at all levels, dealing with trading standard law issues, including unfair commercial practices, product safety, counterfeit goods and unauthorised use of trademarks.

 The evolving legislation surrounded trading standards law is designed to protect the rights of the consumer.
 Due to the complex nature of trading standards legislation, businesses and individuals may find themselves unintentionally facing prosecution and disciplinary measures.
-Trading standards lawyers at St Pauls specialise in providing swift and clear advice, often at very early stages of the investigation, as well as effective representation at court.
+Trading standards barristers at St Pauls specialise in providing swift and clear advice, often at very early stages of the investigation, as well as effective representation at court.

-Trading Standards Law in Criminal Proceedings.
+Trading Standards Law in Criminal Proceedings

-- January 2018: James Lake, Prosecuting Counsel for West Yorkshire Trading Standards (WYTS) secured the longest sentence known for a WYTS case of this nature.
+• January 2018: James Lake, Prosecuting Counsel for West Yorkshire Trading Standards (WYTS) secured the longest sentence known for a WYTS case of this nature.
 The investigation into Mr Morrison and Mr Towers’ company’s poor workmanship – and failure to refund deposits – turned out to be the worst case of rogue trading that officers from West Yorkshire Trading Standards had ever come across.

-- November 2017: Alasdair Campbell, leading Danielle Graham, successfully prosecuted two employees of Vance Miller’s kitchen businesses for deliberately and dishonestly selling kitchens of exceptionally poor quality, at Manchester Crown Court.
+• November 2017: Alasdair Campbell, leading Danielle Graham, successfully prosecuted two employees of Vance Miller’s kitchen businesses for deliberately and dishonestly selling kitchens of exceptionally poor quality, at Manchester Crown Court.

-- March 2017: James Lake, leading Hannah Lynch, represented West Yorkshire Trading Standards in a successful prosecution, under the Consumer Protection from Unfair Regulations 2008, of two men whose company had systematically coerced dozens of elderly and vulnerable people into paying for new driveways.
+• March 2017: James Lake, leading Hannah Lynch, represented West Yorkshire Trading Standards in a successful prosecution, under the Consumer Protection from Unfair Regulations 2008, of two men whose company had systematically coerced dozens of elderly and vulnerable people into paying for new driveways.

-- June 2016: Jonathan Sandiford successfully prosecutes six employees of Vance Miller’s kitchen businesses for engaging in misleading practices and unauthorised use of trademarks at Manchester Crown Court.
+• June 2016: Jonathan Sandiford successfully prosecutes six employees of Vance Miller’s kitchen businesses for engaging in misleading practices and unauthorised use of trademarks at Manchester Crown Court.

 Chambers have seen cooperation between Trading Standards Departments and the other regulators, especially where there are investigations in relation to offences under the Consumer Protection from Trading Regulations, 2007.
 As regulators seem to have been given the ‘green light’ to impose huge fines on various types of a company who are involved in offences against consumers, it seems that this type of litigation is bound to grow over the next few years.

 The area of trading standards law and procedure is complex, and we would encourage seeking assistance at an early stage to ensure the best possible advice can be obtained for you or your company.
-Click here for more information on the National Trading Standards work we undertake in the criminal courts.

 Sam Green KC